QuocAnQQ/elastic-stack-on-docker/README.md

 ﻿# Elastic stack on Docker

- This repo have configured ELK (Elasticsearch, Logstash, Kibana) along with Filebeat and Metricbeat
+ This repo has configured ELK (Elasticsearch, Logstash, Kibana) along with Filebeat and Metricbeat